Ahmet Rıza: Years of war

 During the Balkan Wars he went to Paris to curry diplomatic goodwill for Turkey among the Europeans.

 In 1915, Rıza was one of the only Ottoman politicians who condemned the Armenian genocide.
 About a law to confiscate Armenian property, he stated in parliament: "It is also not legal to classify the goods mentioned by the law as abandoned goods because the Armenian owners of these goods did not abandon them willingly, they were exiled, expelled forcefully."
 Noting that such confiscation was contrary to the Ottoman Constitution, he added: "Strong-arm me, expel me from my village, then sell my property: this is never lawful.
 No Ottoman conscience or law can ever accept this."
-His distaste for the Unionists was such that when he selected to join the Supply Commission in 1918, he resigned at its first meeting.
+His distaste for the Unionists was such that when offered to join the Supply Commission in 1918, he resigned at its first meeting.

 As an educator, he enacted the inauguration of the second high school for girls in Turkey, the Kandilli High School for Girls in 1916 in Istanbul (it was intended to be the first, but the outbreak of World War I delayed the execution of the project).